Shane McLoughlin

 McLoughlin was born in New York City, where his family lived in the Bronx.
-He moved to Kerry, Ireland, when he was five.
+He moved to County Kerry, Ireland, when he was five years old.

-He has represented Ireland at under-16 and under-18 levels.
+McLaughlin represented the Republic of Ireland at under-16 and under-18 levels.

 Club career

 Ipswich Town

 McLoughlin joined Ipswich Town from Kerry-based club St. Brendan's Park in July 2013, signing a two-year scholarship with the side.
 In April 2015, the scholarship was extended for the 2015–16 season.

 McLoughlin signed a one-year professional contract in July 2016 with the option of a further 12-month stay at Portman Road.

 He made his Ipswich Town debut in a 2–1 EFL Cup Second Round defeat away at Crystal Palace on 22 August 2017.
 He started the match and was substituted for Monty Patterson in the 81st minute.

 Loans to Bromley

 In March 2017, McLoughlin joined National League club Bromley on loan for the rest of the season.
 He made seven league appearances for Bromley during this spell.
 McLoughlin had another brief spell on loan with Bromley the following season as he made two league appearances.